stephane-caron/capture-walkgen/doc/src/index.rst

 These quantities are state-dependent, and can be set via the following setters:

-.. automethod:: capture_walking.CaptureProblem.set_init_omega_lim
+.. automethod:: capture_walkgen.CaptureProblem.set_init_omega_lim
-.. automethod:: capture_walking.CaptureProblem.set_init_zbar
+.. automethod:: capture_walkgen.CaptureProblem.set_init_zbar
-.. automethod:: capture_walking.CaptureProblem.set_init_zbar_deriv
+.. automethod:: capture_walkgen.CaptureProblem.set_init_zbar_deriv
-.. automethod:: capture_walking.CaptureProblem.set_target_height
+.. automethod:: capture_walkgen.CaptureProblem.set_target_height

 Once a capture problem is fully constructed, you can solve it by calling:

-.. automethod:: capture_walking.CaptureProblem.solve
+.. automethod:: capture_walkgen.CaptureProblem.solve

-By default, :class:`capture_walking.CaptureProblem` is a thin wrapper used to call `CPS <https://github.com/jrl-umi3218/CaptureProblemSolver>`_, a tailored SQP optimization for this precise problem.
+By default, :class:`capture_walkgen.CaptureProblem` is a thin wrapper used to call `CPS <https://github.com/jrl-umi3218/CaptureProblemSolver>`_, a tailored SQP optimization for this precise problem.
 You can also call the generic solver `IPOPT <https://projects.coin-or.org/Ipopt>`_ with the function above (requires